 Innovator of the Year: Dehua Pei

-The 2017 Innovator of the Year is Dehua Pei, Charles H. Kimberly Professor in Chemistry.
+The 2017 Innovator of the Year is Dehua Pei, Charles H. Kimberly Professor in Chemistry and Biochemistry.
 Pei’s research focuses on the design, development and cellular delivery of molecules that can inhibit interactions between proteins with therapeutic value.

 Pei has been working at the interface of chemistry and biology throughout his career, distinguishing himself for contributions to the field of chemical biology where the powerful tools of chemistry are applied to problems of biological significance.